-As of December 31, 2015, we had cash and cash equivalents, including short-term and long-term bank deposits and marketable securities, of \$315.1 million, compared to \$330.7 million as of December 31, 2014 and \$285.7 million as of December 31, 2013.
-As of December 31, 2015, approximately 94% of our short-term and long-term bank deposits were deposited in major Israeli banks in Israel which are rated AAA, as determined by the Israeli affiliate of S&P, and 6% were deposited in the U.S. branch of another major Israeli bank which is also rated AAA, as determined by the Israeli affiliate of S&P. As of December 31, 2015, the maximal contractual duration of any of our bank deposits was 2.5 years, the weighted average duration of our deposits was 2.0 years, and the weighted average time to maturity was 1.0 year.
+As of December 31, 2016, we had cash and cash equivalents, including short-term and long-term bank deposits and short-term and long-term marketable securities, of \$320.1 million, compared to \$315.1 million as of December 31, 2015 and \$330.7 million as of December 31, 2014.
+As of December 31, 2016, approximately 81% of our short-term and long-term bank deposits were deposited in major Israeli banks in Israel which are rated AAA, as determined by S&P's Maalot, and 19% were deposited in the U.S. branch of another major Israeli bank which is also rated AAA, as determined by S&P's Maalot.
+As of December 31, 2016, the longest contractual duration of any of our bank deposits was 2.5 years, the weighted average duration of our deposits was 1.32 years, and the weighted average time to maturity was 0.37 year.

-Our marketable securities portfolio includes investments in foreign banks and government debentures and in corporate shares and debentures.
+Our marketable securities portfolio includes investments in foreign banks and government debentures and in equity and debt of corporations.
 The financial institutions that hold our marketable securities are major U.S. financial institutions, located in the United States.
-As of December 31, 2015, 41% of our marketable securities portfolio was invested in debt securities of financial institutions, 6% in debt securities of governmental institutions, 48% in debt securities of corporations and 5% in equity securities of Corporation.
+As of December 31, 2016, 49% of our marketable securities portfolio was invested in debt securities of financial institutions, 10% in debt securities of governmental institutions and 41% in debt securities of corporations.
 Less than 2% of our total investments portfolio was invested in debt securities of one issuer.
-From a geographic perspective, 50% of our marketable securities portfolio was invested in debt securities of U.S. issuers, 5% was invested in equity securities of a U.S.-based issuer, 14% were invested in debt securities of European issuers and 31% was invested in debt securities portfolio were rated A- or higher, and 14% were rated BBB or BBB+, in each case, as determined by S&P.
+From a geographic perspective, 49% of our marketable securities portfolio was invested in debt securities of European issuers and 22% was invested in debt securities of other geographic-located issuers.
+As of December 31, 2016, 86% of our marketable securities portfolio were rated A- or higher, and 10% were rated BBB or BBB+, and 4% was rated BB-, as determined by S&P.